|Seraph Postal - Forever|

 And while I am on the subject of revival, you asked me if a revival could happen today.
 Hey, Lonnie, that's a trick question, because "all things are possible," as you well know.
 The real question is does the Church here in America really want a revival?
 That's much harder to answer, but my guess would be "mostly no" with a few localized exceptions.
 The actual problem here is that when church leaderhip asks for a "revival," they might get what they're not expecting, because one of the main ingredients of a revival is people and people are vexatious and messy.
 Therefore, when the Holy Ghost sends a genuine revival, it can get very messy very fast.
 There's a lot of warfare.
 Strange things can happen.
 Tables get overturned.
 Paradigms get busted.
 People might hoot and holler and get hurled up or down or sideways.
 Revival is explosive.
 And once the glory really gets storming, all the surprises can get a little terrifying, and this can cause a big, raging controversy.
 You know this, Lonnie, from being in the middle of one yourself.

 Therefore, when God sends a revival, fierce opposition arises — many people in the Church are offended by what's happening and start bad-mouthing it, and next they publish long, angry books and blogs talking about "counterfeit revivals" and "strange fire" and "charismania," where they attribute everything to mass hysteria, hypnosis, kundalini, the occult, or the work of the Devil.
-And if the truth be told, most pastors worry about their reputations, and they do not like the ensuing controversy — and you know by painful experience, Lonnie, that controversy can taint your reputation.
+And if the truth be told, most pastors worry about their reputations, and therefore they do not like the ensuing controversy — and you know by painful experience, Lonnie, that controversy can taint your reputation.
 Pastors instead prefer smooth sailing, maintaining control, predictability, and things functioning according to plan.
 I am sure that John and Chuck can testify to this as well.

 In other words, God's idea about what constitutes a big revival doesn't always match up with what people were shopping for on Amazon.
 Furthermore, as a friend of mine once explained to me, if a church has managed to become pretty big and successful, if the people are showing up, then most pastors will say "we're already in revival" and just let it go at that, which is a safe way to avoid explosions and other surprises.
 Simply redefine the term "revival" so it becomes just another synonym for "success."